ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>Sunny.
-High near 80, with temperatures falling to around 78 in the afternoon.
-North northwest wind 6 to 12 mph, with gusts
+High near 81, with temperatures falling to around 78 in the afternoon.
+North northwest wind around 8 mph, with gusts
          as high as 18 mph.<br></div>
    </p>
    <p>